-When constructing the investment universe, the Portfolio Manager considers the securities of issuers whose products and services make a significant contribution to the SDGs ("SDG leaders").
+When constructing the investment universe, the Portfolio Manager considers the securities of issuers whose products and services make a significant contribution, particularly to water-related SDGs ("SDG leaders").
 A significant contribution means at least 66.67% of turnover from a sustainable solution with a strongly positive contribution, or 33.33% of turnover from a sustainable solution with a positive contribution.
 In exceptional cases, an issuer may qualify as an SDG leader if it produces a key component of a sustainable solution, even if the 66.67% or 33.33% threshold is not met.
-As a result of the turnover requirements for inclusion in the investment universe, SDG leaders generally account for a high proportion of sustainable investments in accordance with Article 9(2).
+As a result of the turnover requirements for inclusion in the investment universe, SDG leaders generally account for a high proportion of sustainable investments.